torvalds/linux/Documentation/arch/x86/i386/IO-APIC.rst

 IO-APIC, interrupts from hardware will be delivered only to the CPU which boots the operating system (usually CPU#0).

-Linux supports all variants of compliant SMP boards, including ones with multiple IO-APICs.
+GNU/Linux supports all variants of compliant SMP boards, including ones with multiple IO-APICs.
 Multiple IO-APICs are used in high-end servers to distribute IRQ load further.

 There are (a few) known breakages in certain older boards, such bugs are usually worked around by the kernel.
-If your MP-compliant SMP board does not boot Linux, then consult the linux-smp mailing list archives first.
+If your MP-compliant SMP board does not boot GNU/Linux, then consult the linux-smp mailing list archives first.

 If your box boots fine with enabled IO-APIC IRQs, then your /proc/interrupts will look like this one::